Michael Bambang Hartono: Bridge

-Bambang is a bridge player.
+Bambang was a bridge player.
 In an interview, he said that "bridge is how you train yourself in making good decisions and risk-taking" and that his uncle introduced him to the game during the Japanese occupation of Indonesia.
 A major supporter of the sport in the country and president of the South East Asia Bridge Federation, he received an award from the World Bridge Federation in 2017 for his support in making bridge a category in the Asian Games.

 He represented Indonesia at the Asian Games 2018 in bridge, winning a bronze medal with his team at the Supermixed team event hence making him the oldest Indonesian Asian Games medal winner.
 He was the oldest athlete in the Indonesian contingent, though several other non-Indonesian bridge players were older.
 He had also participated in other competitions abroad, in one case self-admittedly falling asleep during a finals match due to drinking wine beforehand.

-He was part of the Indonesian teams which won bronze medals in the 2008 World Bridge Games in Beijing, the 2009 World Team Championships in São Paulo, and the 2010 World Series Championships in Philadelphia.
+Hartono was part of the Indonesian teams which won bronze medals in the 2008 World Bridge Games in Beijing, the 2009 World Team Championships in São Paulo, and the 2010 World Series Championships in Philadelphia.

+Death

+Bambang died in Singapore on 19 March 2026, at the age of 86.
+He had previously suffered from chronic obstructive pulmonary disease and had a heart attack.
+He was buried on 25 March in Rembang, Central Java, at his family's cemetery.